 The HLU-231 has a Ground Fault Detect (GFD) circuit which detects a ground or a resistive path to ground on any wire of any loop of any span with a non-zero voltage.
-For low (-140 Vdc) applications, such a circuit is active during start-up by applying the bipolar voltage to the loops.
-It deactivates when going to the nominal operation mode of unipolar negative voltage (0 Vdc and -140 Vdc).
-The circuit is constantly active during high (±112 Vdc) applications.
+For low voltage applications (-140 V), this circuit is active during start-up by applying the bipolar voltage to the loops.
+It deactivates when going to the nominal operation mode of unipolar negative voltage (0 V and -140 V).
+The circuit is constantly active during high voltage applications (±112 V).